 This meeting included updates from students on their summer research plans.
 Answers ranged from epidemiology research with a children’s hospital in Philadelphia, to influenza research at Johns Hopkins.
-In addition to weekly seminars, IMSD offers classes aimed at increasing success post-graduation, workshops for career development, and pathways to funded research, a rare commodity for undergraduates.
+In addition to weekly seminars, IMSD offers classes aimed at increasing success post-graduation, workshops for career development, medical assistant programs, and pathways to funded research, a rare commodity for undergraduates.
 Students who can’t do funded research may use resources that IMSD offers to find other opportunities.

 Lina Jowhar is an undergraduate who started the program in her third year at Emory.
 She is engaged in research on cystic fibrosis, a genetic disorder of the lungs, and she values the weekly meetings, particularly Abreu’s lecture on the art of storytelling.
 “I love his interactive teaching style,” she says.
 “He was comfortable letting us know that he changed the examples in his PowerPoint to include Biggie and Tupac which showed me how important it is to connect with your audience.”